 Recognizing the unique needs and concerns of this community, AoA has provided funding to create the country’s first national technical assistance resource center focused on the health and social disparities faced by older LGBT persons.
 The center will:

-- Sensitize LGBT organizations to the existence and special needs of older adults; and
+- Sensitize LGBT organizations to the existence and special needs of older adult

 In 2010, Services and Advocacy for GLBT Elders (SAGE) was funded to create the National Resource Center on LGBT Aging.